 The park can also be accessed via Kigali, Rwanda through the Katuna Border point into Uganda.
 It takes 4 hours drive and our guides from Rwanda side can drive you to Bwindi using our 4×4 wheel drive vehicles.

-Domestic flights can be organized to Bwindi Impenetrable National Park and it takes only 2 hours to fly from Entebbe International airport to either Kihihi or Kisoro airstrip depending on your location for Gorilla trekking at Bwindi Impenetrable National Park.
+Domestic flights can be organized to Bwindi Impenetrable Forest National Park and it takes only 2 hours to fly from Entebbe International airport to either Kihihi or Kisoro airstrip depending on your location for Gorilla trekking at Bwindi Impenetrable National Park.
 The gorilla permit availability will determine the location of your gorilla tracking activity which will also determine where the aircraft will disembark the clients.

 If the clients are tracking in Buhoma and Ruhija sector, they will be disembarked at Kihihi airstrip and our driver guide will drive them to the booked accommodation.